mauroservienti/milestone.github.io/_posts/please-welcome-model-binding-formatters-to-servicecomposer.md

 }
 ```

-The presented code, thanks to model binding, becomes much more maintainable and easy to understand.
-Not to mention that it is now compiler safe, being strongly typed.
+Thanks to model binding, the presented code becomes much more maintainable and easier to understand.
+Not to mention that it is now compiler safe, since it's strongly typed.

 ## Formatters

-The welcomed side effect of using the ASP.Net model binding infrastructure is that now ServiceComposer automatically supports input formatters.
-Previously it was up to the user to determine, in their handling code, the serialization format of the incoming payload, with model binding that becomes transparent and can be configured using standard ASP.Net configuration and HTTP headers to describe the request content type.
+A welcome side effect of using the ASP.NET model binding infrastructure is that now ServiceComposer automatically supports input formatters.
+Previously it was up to the user to determine the serialization format of the incoming payload in their handling code, with model binding that becomes transparent and can be configured using standard ASP.NET configuration and HTTP headers to describe the request content type.

 Similarly, we decided to support output formatters.
-Output formatters were a natural choice to decouple ServiceComposer from the hardcoded Json serialization format and start honoring the "accept" HTTP header.
+Output formatters were a natural choice to decouple ServiceComposer from the hardcoded JSON serialization format and start honoring the "accept" HTTP header.
 For backward compatibility reasons, output formatters are not enabled by default; they need to be explicitly enabled at configuration time:

 ```csharp
 public void ConfigureServices(IServiceCollection services)